This post may contain affiliate links. Please see our disclosure policy for more details.

 I absolutely LOVE this silicone mini muffin pan as it makes it SO much easier to remove the muffins from the pan and makes cleanup a breeze!
 If you’ve ever tried to remove baked eggs from a muffin pan, you understand the frustration.

-The regular sized silicone muffin pan is another one of my go-to and this is what I use to bake all of my muffins.
+The regular sized muffin pan is another one of my go-to and this is what I use to bake all of my muffins.

 I highly recommend hand washing these.